 52The Jews quarreled among themselves, saying, “How can this man give us [his] flesh to eat?”53Jesus said to them, “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you.54Whoever eats* my flesh and drinks my blood has eternal life, and I will raise him on the last day.55For my flesh is true food, and my blood is true drink.56Whoever eats my flesh and drinks my blood remains in me and I in him.57Just as the living Father sent me and I have life because of the Father, so also the one who feeds on me will have life because of me.b58This is the bread that came down from heaven.
 Unlike your ancestors who ate and still died, whoever eats this bread will live forever.”59These things he said while teaching in the synagogue in Capernaum.

 Msgr.
 John A. Esseff is a Roman Catholic priest in the Diocese of Scranton.
-He was ordained on May 30th 1953, by the late Bishop William J. Hafey, D.D. at St. Peter’s Cathedral in Scranton, PA.
+He was ordained on May 30, 1953, by the late Bishop William J. Hafey, D.D. at St. Peter’s Cathedral in Scranton, PA.
 Msgr.
-Esseff served a retreat director and confessor to St. Blessed Mother Teresa.
+Esseff served as a retreat director and confessor to St. Teresa of Calcutta.
 He continues to offer direction and retreats for the sisters of the missionaries of charity around the world.
 Msgr.
 Esseff encountered St. Padre Pio, who would become a spiritual father to him.
 He has lived in areas around the world, serving in the Pontifical missions, a Catholic organization established by St. Pope John Paul II to bring the Good News to the world especially to the poor.
-He continues to serve as a retreat leader and director to bishops, priests and sisters and seminarians and other religious leaders around the world.
+He continues to serve as a retreat leader and director to bishops, priests and sisters and seminarians, and other religious leaders around the world.